xapax/security/bypass_image_upload.md

-# Bypass file upload filtering
+# Bypass File Upload Filtering

+One common way to gain a shell is actually not really a vulnerability, but a feature!
+Often times it is possible to upload files to the webserver.
+This can be abused byt just uploading a reverse shell.
+The ability to upload shells are often hindered by filters that try to filter out files that could potentially be malicious.
+So that is what we have to bypass.

 ## Rename it

-But instead we can just rename our shell and upload it as shell.php.jpg.
+We can rename our shell and upload it as shell.php.jpg.
 It passed the filter and the file is executed as php.

 **php**
 phtml, .php, .php3, .php4, .php5, and .inc